Skip to main content

 Description of the Subject Obligation — The letter must clearly describe the specific facility, obligation, or transaction in respect of which comfort is being provided (for example, a credit facility of a specific amount under a named facility agreement).
 Vague or open-ended descriptions should be avoided, as they may be construed as applying to all obligations of the subsidiary.

 Statements of Awareness and Corporate Policy — The letter should contain a statement that the parent is aware of the subsidiary's obligations and a statement of current corporate policy on subsidiary financial management.
 These statements must be phrased as statements of present fact and current policy, not as promises of future conduct.
-Language such as 'it is our current policy to ensure' is preferable to 'we will ensure'.
+Language such as 'it is our current policy to confirm' is preferable to 'we will confirm'.

 Non-Binding Disclaimer — The most critical element of a letter of comfort is an express, clear, and unambiguous disclaimer stating that the letter is not a guarantee, indemnity, deed of cross-guarantee, or any other legally binding security instrument; that it does not create any legally enforceable obligation on the part of the parent; and that the addressee relies on the letter entirely at its own risk.
 This disclaimer must be prominently placed and clearly drafted to prevent any argument that the letter created binding obligations.